Gruber's Journey

 Gruber's Journey or Călătoria lui Gruber is a 2008 Romanian drama film directed by Radu Gabrea.
 It is set in World War II during the Holocaust in Iași (Iași pogrom) and was shot on location in Bucharest.
 The film screened at the Third Annual Romanian Film Festival.

 Plot

 The film centers on an Italian writer named Curzio Malaparte, who was a member of the Italian Fascist Party.

 Malaparte is assigned to cover the Russian front for the Italian news service, and travels with Colonel Freitag of the Wehrmacht and the deputy commander of the local Romanian garrison to Romania.
-He suffers from a serious allergy and is sent to consult world-class allergist, Dr. Josef Gruber in Iași, but Gruber is missing.
+He has a serious allergy and is sent to consult world-class allergist, Dr. Josef Gruber in Iași, but Gruber is missing.

 Suffering terribly from his allergy, Malaparte desperately seeks to find the doctor who has been captured.
 During his search for the doctor he encounters shocking situations in the Holocaust against the Jews in the city.
 He later writes a very critical account of the incident in his novel Kaputt.